gmkev97-web/DnD/2_World Almanac/Species/Playable/Aasimar.md

 |                      |                    |
 | Lifespan             | 160 years          |
 | legal age            | culture            |
-Aasimar are not a species like the other ones in [[placeholder]] - anyone can
+Aasimar are not a species like the other ones in [[placeholder]] - anyone can be parent to one.
+They are blessed by a deity, so they only make out a small part of the population.
+They carry a spark of the upper planes in their soul.